gridlocdev/v/README.md

 # HINT: Using Windows? run make.bat in a cmd shell, or ./make.bat in PowerShell
 ```

-That should be it and you should find your V executable at `[path to V repo]/v`.
+That should be it, and you should find your V executable at `[path to V repo]/v`.
 `[path to V repo]` can be anywhere.

 (As in the hint above, on Windows `make` means running `make.bat`.)